yashumayank/FastNeo/scripts2create_nullomers/README.md

 ## Create nullomer lists, mapping indices and associated files

-The following two shell scripts contain the workflow to create nullomer and mapping files that are required to run this pipeline.
+The following two shell scripts contain the workflow to create nullomers and mapping files that are required to run this pipeline.

 ```
 createEpitopeDB-nullomers.sh